Why I want people to

 Does Not Have Actual Doctor Making Orders, Directing Care

-We took a urine sample for Kaiser and the nurse finally took
+We took a urine sample for Kaiser and the nurse finally

-order.
+without a doctor's order.
 Unfortunately, Kaiser never did

 assign a doctor that we knew of for our father.
 No Kaiser

 specifically make the orders that decided what care our

 father would not or would receive.
-The new
+The new nurse did take

-weeks because as we learned, Kaiser had falsely recorded in
+because as we learned, Kaiser had falsely recorded in

-their computers for several weeks before our father's death that
+their computers for several weeks before our father's

-doctor's named on the prescription for
+that matter.
+The doctor's named on the prescription for

 potassium denied he was our father's doctor.